gajananan/integrity-shield-testscenario/02_install-scenarios/02_ENABLE_ISHIELD.md

    a.
 Connect to ACM Hub Cluster WebConsole and go to polices page.

    b.
-Search for `policy-integrity-shield` in Find Policies as shown below:
+Search for `policy-integrity-shield` in Find Policies as shown below and click `policy-integrity-shield` policy.:

    ![policy-integrity-shield](../images/policy-violation-after-init.PNG)

-   c.
-Click `policy-integrity-shield` policy.

    d.
 Check if `policy-integrity-shield` is in violation  state (Cluster violation -> red) as shown below.

    ![policy-integrity-shield in violation status overview ](../images/policy-violation-after-init-status.PNG)

    e.
-Click status tab in policy-integrity-shield policy page and confirm the violation as below:
+Click status tab in policy-integrity-shield policy page and confirm the violation:

+   Confirm the following status in the Templates List shown below:
+   - `policy-integrity-shield-og` - `Not Compliant`
+   - `policy-integrity-shield-sub` - `Not Compliant`
+   - `policy-integrity-shield-cr` - `Not Compliant`
+   - `policy-integrity-shield-namespace` - `Compliant`

    ![policy-integrity-shield in violation status detail](../images/policy-violation-after-init-status-detail.PNG)